You’ve got questions. We’ve got answers.

 Additionally, there are resources available for a taxpayer to review and hopefully better understand the impact of both the tax appraisal and the proposed Safety Levy and Bond.

 How has the City used ARPA and CARES Funds to support Public Safety?
-Why don’t the use more?
+Why don’t they use more?

 CARES/ARPA Background